SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 # Once a version has been published it can no longer be changed.
 # The version should be incremented to do any changes.
 # If you want to create a package that is not final, you can provide a label at the end: X.X.X-label
-# If a catalog item has a label in the version, then the version is considered to be a pre-release version, and not an official one.
+# If a Catalog item has a label in the version, then the version is considered to be a pre-release version, and not an official one.
 #   Valid versions range from 0.0.0 to 2147483647.2147483647.2147483647
 #   The label can contain characters a-z0-9 with a max length of 30 characters.
 version: '1.0.0'

 # [Optional]
-# General information about the catalog item.
+# General information about the Catalog item.
-#   Max length: 100.000 characters
+#   Max length: 100,000 characters
 description: |
   This script allows you to easily add a new leaf switch element.

 # [Optional]
 # A short description for this specific version.
-# This message is shown along side each version in the version overviews in the catalog.
+# This message is shown alongside each version in the version overviews in the Catalog.
 #   Max length: 500 characters.
 version-message: 'Initial version.
 Does not contain anything useful yet.'